MileHacker Logo

 Sandstorms

 Occasional sandstorms, from the Sahara Dry land, reduce air quality and visibility.
-These are more prevalent in spring and autumn, though less common in Algiers itself compared to areas away from the coast.
+These are more common in spring and autumn, though less common in Algiers itself compared to areas away from the coast.
 If one happens, remain indoors, especially if you have respiratory sensitivities.

 Weather Reminders